donalffons/opencascade.js/website/docs/02-getting-started/01-hello-world.md

 ```

 :::info The example code above shows a syntax that you would use with React

 The exact syntax depends on your framework and setup.
 OpenCascade.js is framework-independent.

 :::

-The examples in this documentation use this approach when presenting 3D previews of the code examples using the function `visualize` as shown below.

 ## Our First Model